Terms of Service

 (b) You represent and warrant that you have the authority to grant such access on behalf of the entity that owns the UPS Account, and that doing so does not violate any agreement with UPS or any third party.

 (c) You may revoke Shipclaim's access at any time.
-Revocation may impair Shipclaim's ability to provide the Service and may be cause for Subscription termination.
+Revocation may impair Shipclaim's ability to provide the Service and may be cause for termination of your Customer Account.

 (d) Shipclaim will access only the data necessary to perform the Service.
 Shipclaim does not initiate shipments, modify UPS account settings, or make purchases on Customer's UPS Account.

-(f) Customer is responsible for any actions UPS takes in response to claims filed on Customer's behalf, including potential account reviews, rate adjustments, or relationship impacts.
+(f) Customer is responsible for any actions UPS takes in response to claims Customer files, including potential account reviews, rate adjustments, or relationship impacts.

 (a) Customer Data is owned by you.
 Shipclaim claims no ownership of Customer Data.